mucahitkayadan/Image_Stitching_OpenCV/README.md

 #### 3.2.2.
 Feature Detection and Matching

 In this part, the program detects keypoints and features with SIFT, matches them with knnMatch.
-If the x point of distance is closer than the y point by ratio (0.75 in the program), then the match is saved as a good match.
+If the x point of distance is closer than the y point by the ratio (0.75 in the program), then the match is saved as a good match.
 To track the keypoints and good matches, I used cv::drawMatches function and saved them as images.
-Here are steps of SR1 dataset:
+Here are the steps of the SR1 dataset:

 ![Picture13](./img/Picture13.jpg)
 ***Figure XII:** Batches Between the Main Image and 2.
 Image*